 Ph.D.
 Cand., Systematic Theology, Catholic University of America

 What classes do you teach?

 Fundamentals of Doctrine I (Theo 101), Fundamentals of Doctrine II (Theo 102), Introduction to Old Testament (Theo 201), Introduction to New Testament (Theo 202), De Revelatione (Theo 305), De Verbo Incarnato (Christology) (Theo 312), Old Testament Exegesis (Theo 331), New Testament Exegesis: Pauline Letters (Theo 332), Ante-Nicene Fathers (Theo 341), and Thomistic Exegesis (Theo 495).
 [Courses taught elsewhere: The Catholic Epistles, The Gospel of John]

 What is your favorite class to teach?
-Introduction to the Old Testament and Introduction to the New Testament
+The Scriptural ones!

 What do you like most about Christendom?
 The harmonious integration of prayer, fellowship and study.

 What are your areas of expertise and/or research?
 Biblical Hermeneutics, Historical Theology, Catholic Systematic Theology

 Review of What are the Gospels?
 A Comparison with Graeco-Roman Biography, Second Edition, by Richard A. Burridge, Faith and Reason 30:3-4 (Fall-Winter 2005).